dannystey/grav-plugin-instagram-feed/README.md

+# PLEASE DO NOT USE THIS PLUGIN ANYMORE!
+USE THIS ONE -> https://github.com/artifex404/grav-plugin-instagram

 # Instagram Feed Plugin

 > IMPORTANT!
 Instagram changed there routes. so the `/media` route does not work anymore.
 So I had to change the Code to fetch the data via `?__a=1` (by the way thanks to @Bussmeyer for giving the advise).
 So if you will update to this version, please check your custom templates, the data structure changed.